 The bedroom with its own bathroom can be the designated guest room, given that it’s placed near the front door.

 Big families need big space, and this barndo may just be what they need.
 With 2 master suites and 3 bedrooms, it is specially designed for those who prefer their sleeping area at the back part of the home.
 The front door opens to an expansive dining area, with the spacious living area to the left and the roomy kitchen to the right.

 Design Your Own Barndominium Floor Plans

 Once you have decided on building a barndominium dream home, creating the floor plan is the first step you must take.
 The actual construction can be daunting, or even overwhelming.
-To help you make the process easier, Don Howe has written the Build Your Dream Barndominium e-book with industry secrets and practical suggestions.
-Follow his tips and your success is almost guaranteed!
+To help you make the process easier, get the Barndominium Life Program!
+You will get access to industry secrets and practical suggestions to make your barndo building journey a lot easier and your success guaranteed!

 For more information on planning and building barndominium floor plans with 2 master suites, you can browse our website.
 Or check out our Pinterest page if you want images to show your contractor exactly how you want your customized home to look.

 And if you’re interested in new ideas on designing the exterior or interior of the barndominium you’re building, you can subscribe to our email list.
 We will notify you of the latest updates we’ve added to our site and blog.